 Why Sheep & Goats?

-Only 5.6% of Mali’s land mass is classified as arable land, meaning capable of producing crops, or to be plowed or tilled.
+A decreasing amount of Mali’s and Burkina Faso’s land mass is classified as arable land, meaning capable of producing crops, or to be plowed or tilled.
 Sheep and goats do well on marginal, rocky and non-arable land.
 They leave minimal impact on their environment while providing a reliable and healthy source of protein.

 Sheep and goats are unique when compared to other livestock.
 They do not thrive in industrial farm confinement systems or reproduce with the frequency or volume of hogs or chickens.
 In comparison to cattle the labor is more intense per meat yield.
 Yet, in low resource environments sheep and goats do remarkably well.
 They are able to utilize moisture from morning dew and harvest their own maintenance feed from prickly brush that would starve a cow.
 Around the world, and especially in drought areas, sheep and goats thrive in areas where cattle will perish.